MobProgramming/MobTimer.Python/README.md

 Run BuildMobTimer.py

 # Kanban
 * Make it easy to track time actually working
+  * log when mobber added and removed
   * enable/disable time tracking via the config file
-  * define time types in the config file
+  * define time types in the config file (Learning Time / Development Time etc...)
-  * log when mobber added and removed
   * replace continue button with tracking type
   * Create plugin infrastructure (to interface with Clockify, etc.)
 * Allow typing into the minutes and seconds